tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 </ItemGroup>
 ```

-Here we go.
-Our setup is done.
-Now our dll and configuration file will be copied to ouput directory whereever it is referenced.
+We are all done.
+Now our dll and the transformed configuration file will be copied to ouput directory whereever the dll is referenced.